- First Name

 BOOKS AND BOOK MANUSCRIPTS

-Cultivating Empire: Philanthropy, Profit, and the Negotiation of American Imperialism in Indian Country (under contract with University of Pennsylvania Press, Early American Studies series).
+Cultivating Empire: Philanthropy, Profit, and the Negotiation of American Imperialism in Indian Country (forthcoming in Nov.
+2022; University of Pennsylvania Press).

-“‘A Damnd Rebelious Race’: The U.S. Civilization Plan and Native Authority,” in Ignacio Gallup-Diaz and Geoffrey Plank, eds., Quakers and American Indians (under contract, Brill Press).
+“‘A Damnd Rebelious Race’: The U.S. Civilization Plan and Native Authority,” in Ignacio Gallup-Diaz and Geoffrey Plank, eds., Quakers and Native Americans (Brill Press, 2019).

 “Indigenous History and Imperial America: American Indian History Today and Tomorrow,” Reviews in American History, Vol. 45, No. 3 (September 2017): 378-383.